wishdasher/sketchmoji/README.md

 flask run
 ```

-Once the server is running, open `index.html` locally from your file system.
+Once the server is running, open 'http://127.0.0.1:5000/sketchmoji' in your browser